 Sourced from the world-renowned Getty Images’ archival and contemporary libraries, many of the photographs have never been seen before and are only now being discovered and shown as part of this exhibition.

-Opening on 28 June 2019, ‘The Ages of Wembley’ is the first of a year-long programme exclusively presented by the curatorial team at Getty Images Gallery.
+Open from 28 June 2019, ‘The Ages of Wembley’ is the first of a year-long programme exclusively presented by the curatorial team at Getty Images Gallery.

 Featuring a stunning selection of never-before-seen photographs sourced from Getty Images’ archival and contemporary libraries, the exhibition charts the emergence of Wembley Park as a world-famous leisure and entertainment destination from the 1920s onwards.

 Wembley Park was developed in the 1890s as a large and popular recreational space including sports- grounds, teahouses, lake and variety theatre.
 Images include photographs of the construction of the famous Wembley Stadium’s iconic twin towers, completed just in time to hold the 1923 FA Cup Final, which attracted the largest football crowd ever recorded at the time.
 There are several images featuring the ‘Empire Exhibition’ from 1925, attended by Queen Mary and King George V, and described by the British press in the day as the largest and most important exhibition since 1851.

 Photographs depict the complex building work of the ‘Empire Exhibition’ Pavilions as captured by A H Robinson (1864-1950).
 Robinson was a gifted amateur photographer who mastered the unusual art of panoramic photography with flair and artistry using his clockwork Kodak Panorama camera.
 Recognised as pioneering in the field, prints of his work are valued highly by collectors.